A New Hypoelliptic Operator on Almost CR Manifolds: Introduction

 On the other hand, outside $(p,0)$-forms and $(n,0)$-forms the operator $Q_{L}$ may fail to be hypoelliptic.
 This fact is illustrated in Section~\ref{sec:non-hypoellipticity}, where we look at the operator $Q_{L}$ on the 5-dimensional Heisenberg group $\bH^{5}$.
 In this setting we explicitly construct a $(0,1)$-form which annihilates $Q_{L}$ but is singular at the origin.
 This shows that $Q_{L}$ is not hypoelliptic on $(0,1)$-forms.
 Similar arguments also show that $Q_{L}$ is not hypoelliptic on $(1,1)$-forms or on $(2,1)$-forms either.
 Therefore, in the case of $\bH^{5}$ this is only on $(p,0)$-forms and $(p,n)$-forms that $Q_{L}$ is hypoelliptic.

-Finally, a long standing problem in CR and contact geometry is to prove an analogue of the Atiyah-Singer index formula in those geometric settings.
-Part of the difficulty is that for CR and contact manifolds a horizontal version of the Dirac operator construction does not provide us with a hypoelliptic operator.
-For instance, the CR analogue of the $\dbar+\dbar^{*}$-operator is the operator $\dbarb+\dbarb^{*}$ whose square is the Kohn Laplacian, hence is not hypoelliptic on all $(0,q)$-forms.
-Therefore, there is a need to find an alternative to the Dirac construction.

-In some sense the operator $Q_{L}$ provides us with such an alternative.
-This operator is hypoelliptic and it anticommutes with an analogue of the Hodge $\star$-operator, so it is very much like a signature operator.
-The hypoellipticity of $Q_{L}$ on $(p,0)$-forms and $(p,n)$-forms implies that on those forms $Q_{L}$ is Fredholm, so we can associate to $Q_{L}$ a Fredholm index (see Section~\ref{sec:index}).
-However, this index can be shown to be zero (see Proposition~\ref{sec:index.vanishing}), so it does not have any special geometric meaning.

 This paper is organized as follows.
 In Section~\ref{sec.CRARS}, we present the main definitions and examples regarding real structures on almost CR manifolds.
 In Section~\ref{sec:chirality}, we construct the chirality operator $\gamma$ mentioned above.
 In Section~\ref{sec:QL}, we construct the operator $Q_{L}$ and we derive a local expression which shows that on $(p,0)$-forms and $(p,n)$-forms $Q_{L}$ is a sum of squares up to sign factor and lower order terms.
 In Section~\ref{sec:hypoelliticity}, we study the hypoellipticity properties of $Q_{L}$ on $(p,0)$-forms and $(p,n)$-forms.
 In Section~\ref{sec:non-hypoellipticity}, we look at the operator $Q_{L}$ on the Heisenberg group $\bH^{5}$ and illustrate on this example the fact that $Q_{L}$ may fail to be hypoelliptic outside forms of bidegree $(p,0)$ and $(p,n)$.
-In the last section, Section~\ref{sec:index}, we study the Fredholm properties of the operator $Q_{L}$ and show that its index is actually zero.